-Flexibility - a trust can be created to adapt to the beneficiaries' changing circumstances, whereas an outright gift cannot, e.g., the owner may wish to provide for beneficiaries who may not have been born at the time of the creation of the trust.
+Flexibility - unlike an outright gift, a trust can be tailored to adapt to the changing circumstances of the beneficiaries.
+For instance, the owner can provide for beneficiaries who may not have been born at the time of the trust's creation.

 Trusts can also benefit those settlors who are married but wish to provide for children from a previous marriage.

-Provision of income - a trust can enable the income from assets to be given to one person (e.g., a surviving spouse or civil partner) whilst keeping those assets safe for future generations - this is particularly relevant to let property.
+Provision of income - a trust can enable the income from assets to be given to one person (e.g., a surviving spouse or civil partner) while keeping those assets safe for future generations - this is particularly relevant to rental properties.